School Demonstration Farms

 How does it work?

-African Revival works with the community to create farmer groups comprising of 25-30 members who will work with the school on the demonstration farm, attend weekly meetings and receive practical training by African Revival field staff.
+African Revival works with the community to create farmer groups comprising of 25-30 members who work with the school on the demonstration farm.
+They attend weekly meetings and receive farming tools, drought resistant seeds, and practical agricultural training by African Revival field staff.

 We set up Village Savings and Loans Schemes at the meetings, which allow parents to save for school fees and borrow money to expand their home businesses.
 African Revival also aims to secure gender balance within the farmer groups and working closely with the District Education Officer to select suitable schools for this project.

 After the first harvest (two per year), the groups will then distribute their profits from the yields – with linkages to local suppliers provided by African Revival.

-Typically, 30% is given back to the school where the school, the Parent Teacher Association (PTA) and SMC decide how it will be spent.
+Typically, 30% is given back to the school where the school, the Parent Teacher Association (PTA) and the School Management Committee (SMC) decide how it will be spent.
 Previously, they have used it to provide school meals, subsidising fees for the poorest pupils, providing scholastic materials, constructing latrines and buying solar panels; another 30% is kept as group development fund and the remaining 40% is shared among group members.

 The project has the following key results: